Chapter 23

 “What were you doing at the time you were transported?” said Yvette, looking straight at me.

 “Are you blushing?” said Yvette, puzzled, then smiling.
 “O!
 That’s what you were doing?”
-She turned to Wilbur.
-“Could having sex be behind it all?”
+Her smile vanished as a fuller understanding arrived.
+“Talk about coitus interruptus!”

 “Hold on,” I said, outraged.
-“You’re not suggesting that to go home, I have to have sex!?”
+“You’re not suggesting that to go home, I need to be having sex!?”

 All eyes turned to Wilbur.
 He paused long in thought.
 “It’s possible.”
 He shook his head vigorously.
 “Anything’s possible.
-It might have been sex, or something as mundane as food you’d consumed.
-Or the fullness of your bladder.
-The state of the weather.”
+It could have been the air temperature, for all I know.
+Food you’d consumed.
+The fullness of your bladder.”

 “Great!”
 I said.
 “That narrows it down considerably.”